zydou/arti/doc/dev/notes/memory-limit.md

           let oldest = heap.pop_lowest();
           let next_oldest = heap.peek_lowest();
           self.ps[oldest].reclaiming = true;
+          // Actually, each entry is a Vec<Partipant> so we must iterate
           // fudge next_oldest by something to do with number of loop iterations,
           // to avoid one-allocation-each-time ping pong between multiple caches self.ps[oldest].reclaim(next_oldest, self.used - self.low_water, ReclaimingToken { });